unixunion/solace-provision/README.md

 IMPORTANT: the msgVpnName key within the various yaml files is overridden at provision-time with the --message-vpn arg, which is a mandatory arg for all operations except when creating a vpn.

+This is a "safety" feature in order to only allow changes to a hard-argument passed VPN.

 That said, please remember that certain objects need to reference each other, like client-usernames reference an client-profile and acl.

 ### VPN